 Apple School Manager devices managed by Intune must be assigned an enrollment profile before they're enrolled.

-- In Intune, choose Device enrollment > Apple Enrollment > Enrollment program tokens > choose a token in the list.
+- In the Microsoft Endpoint Manager Admin Center, choose Devices > iOS > iOS enrollment > Enrollment program tokens > choose a token in the list.

 - Choose Devices > choose devices in the list > Assign profile.

 - Under Assign profile, choose a profile for the devices, and then choose Assign.

 Distribute devices to users